toruneko/lua-resty-taurus/README.md

 Equals
 ----
-equals rule defines that the fact value equals to expected value.
+equals rule defines that the fact value equals to a expected value.
 ```yaml
 equals:
   request.query.param: demo